victormanueltn/blog/codinglettersblog/content/posts/functions_and_design_patterns.md

 The initialization looks cleaner now since we don't need to worry about the `found` field of the `MonthlyNutsInventory` structure.
 This avoids dangerous miscalculations of nuts surplus during winter.

 Let's take a step back and see what happened.
 Adding the `create` associated function allowed us to protect the member variables of the `MonthlyNutsInventory` structure; The structure `MonthlyNutsInventory` no longer exposes its internal representation.
-This corresponds to a design pattern called the **Static Creation Method**.
-It is **static** because it is invoked by the structure, no initialized instance of the structure is required.
-It **creates** a new instance of the structure and returns it.
+This corresponds to a design pattern called the **Static Factory Method**.
+It is **static** because it is invoked by the structure, no instance of the structure is required.
+It is called a **factory** because it creates a new instance of the structure and returns it.
 A **method** or associated function is used so that the private internal representation of the structure can be initialized.

-Now that we are familiar with the **Static Creation Method**, we may use it if we encounter the same situation again.
+Now that we are familiar with the **Static Factory Method**, we may use it if we encounter the same situation again.
 A useful definition of a design pattern might be: a design pattern is a solution to a software design problem.
 In this case, the problem was a needlessly public attribute and the need to initialize it.
-The solution was using a static creation method.
+The solution was using a static factory method.

 The name `create` is perfectly fine.
 It describes clearly and concisely what the function is doing.
 However, Rust programmers might be scratching their heads over this choice.
 There is a very well-known alternative: `new`.
 It is a simple change of name, but it will help Rust developers understand the intention more quickly because we are now adopting standard vocabulary.